Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, it’s worth noting that you can break up the standard lessons by incorporating the short stories mentioned earlier, which can help alleviate some of the monotony.

-Lack Of Direct Grammar Instruction
+Lack of Direct Grammar Instruction

 Rosetta Stone takes a unique approach by not offering explicit grammar explanations or instruction.
 Instead, they believe in teaching grammar intuitively, aligning with their immersive learning method.